Skip to main content

 What happens during the assessment?

-An initial phone call with Dr Tamasine Black is offered on Tuesdays between 10am and Midday.
-These are offered as part of a call list whereby Dr Tamasine Black will call you between these times.
-This is a relaxed, informal brief phone call whereby any questions can be answered, and any adaptations you or your child may need from the appointment are noted.
+You will initially have a brief phone call with Dr Tamasine Black.
+This is a relaxed, informal conversation during which any questions can be answered, and any adaptations you or your child may need for the appointment can be noted.

 Checklists are sent to you for your completion, and your child as appropriate, and to forward to your child’s school for the adult who knows your child best to fill in.